openstack-archive/fuel-plugin-zabbix-snmptrapd/doc/plugin-guide/source/installation.rst

 To uninstall SNMP Trap Daemon for Zabbix plugin, follow these steps:

 #.
-Delete all Environments in which SNMP Trap Daemon for Zabbix plugin has been enabled.
+Delete all environments in which SNMP Trap Daemon for Zabbix plugin has been enabled.

 #.
 Uninstall the plugin::